 Ivermectin For Cats - Dosage

-Here at AnimalWised we aim to discuss everything you need to know about Ivermectin for cats, including its recommended dosage, uses and side effects.
+Here at AnimalWised we aim to discuss everything you need to know about Ivermectin for cats, including its recommended dosage, uses, and side effects.
 Keep reading for more.

 Ivermectin for cats: what is it?

-Ivermectin is a macrocyclic lactone that has been used since the 1980s for cows, sheep, goats or horses.
+Ivermectin is a macrocyclic lactone that has been used since the 1980s for cows, sheep, goats, or horses.
 Its antiparasitic activity is the reason why this treatment was extended to pet care, treating animals like dogs and cats.
 Ivermectin functions by paralyzing and, consequently, killing the parasites.
-It is marketed in various formats such as ivermectin paste, pipettes and oral administration.
+It is marketed in various formats such as ivermectin paste, pipettes, and oral administration.

 Ivermectin administration on the skin, however, can cause alopecia and peeling.
 Selamectin or moxidectin are other widely used lactones commonly used in pipettes.
 These are both recommended alternatives to ivermectin for cats.
+It should be noted that ongoing research continues to explore more effective and safer alternatives, further expanding the available options for feline parasite control.

 For more, we recommend reading up about parasites in cats: